Surface decomposition method for sensitivity analysis of first-passage dynamic reliability of linear systems: Numerical examples

 The failure event $F$ is defined as that the peak absolute displacement of the oscillator exceeds a prescribed symmetric threshold $c$ within a given time duration $T=20\mathrm{s}$, which is expressed as

 The time step is set as $\Delta t=0.02\mathrm{s}$, resulting in a total of $n=T/\Delta t=1000$ component failure events.

 The circular frequency $\omega_n$ and damping ratio $\zeta_n$ of the oscillator are selected as the design parameters.
 To investigate the effect of the failure probability magnitude on the efficiency of the proposed method for sensitivity analysis of dynamic reliability, four cases are considered for the symmetric threshold, i.e., $c=0.013\mathrm{m}$, $c=0.016\mathrm{m}$, $c=0.018\mathrm{m}$, and $c=0.020\mathrm{m}$.
-The results of failure probabilities for these cases, obtained from ISEE with a target coefficient of variation (COV) of 0.1, are presented in Table~\ref{tab:failure_probability Example 1}.
-The corresponding sensitivities of the failure probability with respect to $\omega_n$ and $\zeta_n$, computed by the proposed SDM with a target COV of 0.1, are shown in Table~\ref{tab:failure_sensitivity for example 1}, together with the reference solutions obtained from FDM-IS using a 0.1\% perturbation in the design parameters and a target COV of 0.02.
-The convergence histories of the sensitivities of failure probability, evaluated by SDM for all cases, are depicted in Figure \ref{fig:2}.
+The results of failure probabilities for these four cases, obtained from ISEE, DDM and DIS with a target coefficient of variation (COV) of 0.1, are presented in Table~\ref{tab:failure_probability Example 1}.
+The corresponding sensitivities of the failure probability with respect to $\omega_n$ and $\zeta_n$, computed by the proposed SDM and the DIS with a target COV of 0.1, are shown in Table~\ref{tab:failure_sensitivity for example 1}, together with the reference solutions obtained from FDM-IS using a 0.1\% perturbation in the design parameters and a target COV of 0.02.
+It is noted that, since both SDM and DIS are able to reuse the results of function evaluations when estimating the sensitivities of failure probability with respect to different design parameters, only a single number of function evaluations is reported for SDM and DIS in Table~\ref{tab:failure_sensitivity for example 1}.
+However, for FDM-IS, two separate numbers of function evaluations are given for the sensitivity estimation with respect to $\omega_n$ and $\zeta_n$, respectively.
+The convergence histories of the sensitivities of failure probability, evaluated by SDM and DIS for all cases, together with the corresponding COVs and the relative errors with respect to the reference solutions, are depicted in Figure \ref{fig:2}.